jjsilva4/merge-conflict-test/README.md

 3. Checkout the `merge-conflict` branch
 4. Use the `git merge dev` to attempt a merge.
 Conflict should trigger
 5. Use a file editor tool to open conflicted file (or use preferred conflict resolution tool that is NOT GitKraken)
+  - Index.md
     - Accept the `dev` version of lines 25-27
     - Accept the `merge-conflict` version of lines 50-58
     - Change line 6 from "Wonder Kraken" to "Keif Kraken"
+  - reset.css
+    - Accept `dev` version
 6. Stage changes and commit to resolve conflict.
 7. Stop timer and write down duration.